hyperledger/fabric-sdk-node/test/ts-scenario/README.md

 This test suite is intended to provide high level test coverage from a scenario perspective, and tests herein represent those at the top of the test pyramid.
 Consequently, these test should be added to with due consideration and should encapsulate the completion of a high level user task; for more fine grained testing, the FV or unit test frameworks should be used.

 The test suite uses the docker network and crypto files from within `/test/ts-fixtures`.
-If crypto material does not exist, which is the case if you have recently cloned the repository, it is necessary to run the `install-and-generate-certs` gulp task prior to running the tests.
+If crypto material does not exist, which is the case if you have recently cloned the repository, it is necessary to run the `installAndGenerateCerts` or `installAndGenerateCertsMac` npm task prior to running the tests.

 ## Structure